alan-turing-institute/reginald/docker/README.md

-To build this Docker image you need to be in the root of the repository.
+To build this Docker image you need to be in the root of the repository (i.e. the parent directory of this one).

 ## Reginald model